 Annual Renewal and Availability of Funds

 The fellowship must be renewed for each of up to four years.
-Online renewal applications must demonstrates acceptable academic performance, progress toward completing the department-approved program of study, completion of a practicum and research consistent with national goals in stewardship science.
+Online renewal applications must demonstrate acceptable academic performance, progress toward completing the department-approved program of study, completion of a practicum and research consistent with national goals in stewardship science.
 Renewal is contingent on the availability of funds to meet the program's costs.

 The DOE intends to provide adequate support to meet graduate school costs.
 Therefore, the Krell Institute must approve in advance any teaching or other academic department responsibilities.
 Fellows may accept scholarships, prizes and other payments (including veteran’s benefits) that do not require a service.